OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 Migrating a space involves:

-1. Migrating space level resources
+1. Serializing space level resources
+2. Deploying space level resources
+3. Serializing individual projects
-2. Migrating individual projects
+4. Deploying individual projects
    1. Reestablishing the link between a tenant and a project
+   2. Referencing existing space level resources

 Projects can typically be migrated independently of each other.
 However, some steps, such as the `Deploy a release` step, reference other projects.
 The projects referenced by `Deploy a release` steps must be migrated before the project that defines the step.

 ## Migration strategies

-Because the Octoterra Wizard serialized and Octopus space to Terraform modules, there are a number of strategies that can be implemented for migrating spaces:
+Because the Octoterra Wizard serializes Octopus resources to Terraform modules, it we can use the flexibility provided by Terraform to implement a number of strategies for migrating spaces:

 * Big bang migration, where the migration is done all at once
 * Incremental migration, where projects are migrated over time